varda/varda/README.rst

 Documentation
 -------------

-The `latest documentation <https://varda.readthedocs.org/>`_ and API reference is hosted at Read The Docs, or can be built directly from the sources in the ``doc`` directory.
+The `latest documentation <https://varda.readthedocs.org/>`_ with installation instructions, user guide and REST server API reference, is hosted at Read The Docs.

-This includes installation instructions and REST server API documentation.
+You can also compile the documentation directly from the source code by running ``make html`` from the ``doc/`` subdirectory.
+This requires `Sphinx`_ to be installed.

 Copyright